ltcmelo/psychec/README.md

 - Enabling, on incomplete source-code, static analysis techniques that depend on fully-typed programs.
 - Compiling a code snippet (e.g., retrieved from a bug tracker) for object-code inspection.
-- Generating test-input data for individual functions.
+- Generating test-input data for standalone functions, in isolation.
 - Quick prototyping of an algorithm, without the need of explicit types.

 **NOTE**: The master branch is going through a major overhaul; at this point, it's expected that syntax analysis (parsing and AST construction) already is functional, though.
 The original version of Psyche-C is available in [this branch](https://github.com/ltcmelo/psychec/tree/original).